 2. VCs invest in people they know.
 If women aren’t in their natural networks, they won’t get through the door.
 We know that still today, men and women network in separate business networks.

-4. The VC community is obviously male dominated, and it just got worse…after the cold freeze VCs experienced over the past 24 months, many women partners exited the industry.
+3. VCs want to invest in serial entrepreneurs.
+(This further reduces the chance for woman entrepreneurs.)4.
+The VC community is obviously male dominated, and it just got worse…after the cold freeze VCs experienced over the past 24 months, many women partners exited the industry.
 As the Diana Project research shows, a firm with women General Partners is more likely to invest in women entrepreneurs.

 However, it was a comment from TechCrunch reader Chem that actually laid bare the issue of why women aren’t better represented in tech — essentially, it’s because women have babies, and the perception is that when we do, we leave the workforce to take care of them.
 And while Chem’s stereotype isn’t correct ( I was back at work and even took on a more demanding job soon after my daughter was born), the fact that women are “supposed” to bear the brunt of raising children is a huge reason why women aren’t more visible at the helm of venture-backed startups.
 It’s the babies, stupid.